 Assessing Heritage Significance (2001) Guidelines for Inclusion Provides evidence of a defunct custom, way of life or process No Demonstrates a process, custom or other human activity that is in danger of being lost No Shows unusually accurate evidence of a significant human activity No Is the only example of its type No Demonstrates designs or techniques of exceptional interest No Shows rare evidence of a significant human activity important to a community No Guidelines for Exclusion Is not rare Yes Is numerous but under threat No Conservation Areas: Guidelines for Managing Change in Heritage Conservation Areas (1996) Guidelines for Inclusion A rare surviving example of something once widespread but now scarce.
-No Unique or rare in construction, function and design.
-No
+No A fare surviving example of something once widespread but now scarce.
+110